People Analytics

 • How can we foster a more inclusive and diverse workplace culture that aligns with our organizational values?

-Talent Acquisition and Recruitment: People analytics can optimize the hiring process by identifying the most effective locations for hiring different types of talent, the most effective channels for talent acquisition, assessing the success of recruitment strategies, insight into competitor branding strategies and predicting candidate success based on historical data.
+• Talent acquisition and recruitment: Optimize the hiring process by identifying the most effective locations for hiring different types of talent, the most effective channels for talent acquisition, assessing the success of recruitment strategies, insight into competitor branding strategies and predicting candidate success based on historical data.

-Employee Engagement and Retention: Analyzing data related to employee engagement, the employment value proposition, and satisfaction can help organizations understand the factors that contribute to a positive workplace culture.
+• Employee engagement and retention: Analyzing data related to employee engagement, employee value propositions, and satisfaction can help organizations understand the factors that contribute to a positive workplace culture.
 This, in turn, aids in the development of strategies to improve employee retention and overall satisfaction.

 Should People Analytics Be Used as a Tool by HR?